Hacking

 CSS standards

 - CSS 2.1: https://www.w3.org/TR/CSS2/.
-There’s also an “Editor’s Draft” 2.2 version: https://drafts.csswg.org/css2/.
-Not many differences, but usually it’s worth to check 2.2 too.
+There’s also an “Editor’s Draft” 2.2 version: https://drafts.csswg.org/css2/, but so far I haven’t encountered significant differences.

 Other standards